What is poverty? It can be easy to see it as strictly a material or circumstantial issue.

-The opening chapters of the Bible show a world in which everything is perfect, one God declares “very good” (Gen. 1:31).
-God, humanity and the rest of creation live in perfect harmony.
+The opening chapters of the Bible show the creation of a perfect world, one God declares “very good” (Genesis 1:31).
+God, humanity and the rest of creation lived in perfect harmony.

 It was a world in which poverty could not exist.

 Where there was once harmony between God, humanity and creation, there was now discord.
-Where once the ground produced fruit in abundance with ease, now man would toil to scrape out even a meager existence.
-Economic prosperity would be elusive (Gen. 3:16-19).
+Where once the ground produced fruit in abundance, now even a meager existence would require struggle and toil (Genesis 3:17-19).

-But it does mean that if poverty at its most basic level is a spiritual issue—the result of sin—then there is an eternal solution.
+But it does mean that if the root of poverty is spiritual–the result of our broken relationship with God–then in Jesus, we find an eternal solution.

 There is a day when poverty will finally and fully end.
-A day when Jesus will return to bring about the new creation.
-He will wipe away every tear and God’s people will spend eternity with Him (Rev. 21:1-4).
+A day when Jesus will return and make all things new (Revelation 21:1–7).

 ‘He will wipe every tear from their eyes.
 There will be no more death’ or mourning or crying or pain, for the old order of things has passed away.
 Revelation 21:4

 This is the hope we look forward to–and work towards in the meantime.
 As we experience the transformation of the gospel, we seek transformation for the people and the world around us, too.

 At Compassion, we see the immense power of the gospel in the lives of the children who come through our programs: Transformed people transform the world around them.
 All over the world, Compassion children and alumni serve their communities and nations, in whatever circumstances God has placed them, fueled by the transformative power of the gospel.